-- Six months ended June 30, 2023: The Company borrowed \$255.0 million on the Credit Agreement and received \$1.7 million and \$148,000 in proceeds from the exercise of warrants and stock options, respectively, partially offset by the payment of dividends and dividend equivalents of \$5.6 million and \$569,000, respectively, the payment of \$1.4 million in debt issuance costs primarily related to amendments to the Credit Agreement and debt refinance activities that are ongoing and the payment of \$748,000 related to stock offering costs that was completed in July 2023. - Six months ended June 30, 2022: The Company received \$210.2 million in net proceeds from the issuance of the 10.000% Senior Notes, borrowed a net \$185.0 million on the Credit Agreement and received \$7.8 million from the exercise of warrants and \$120,000 from the exercise of stock options.
-These cash inflows were partially offset by the Company incurring \$9.1 million of debt issuance costs primarily related to the 10.000% Senior Notes and \$5.4 million in dividends and dividend equivalent payments.
+- Nine months ended September 30, 2023: The Company borrowed \$1.17 billion on the Term Loan Credit Agreement, net of a \$30.0 million original issue discount, and \$255.0 million on the Prior Credit Agreement, received \$155.8 million from a public offering of 14,835,000 shares of common stock and \$1.7 million and \$148,000 in proceeds from the exercise of warrants and stock options, respectively, partially offset by the repayment of the Prior Credit Agreement, 10.625% Senior Notes and 10.000% Senior Notes of \$525.0 million, \$250.0 million and \$225.0 million, respectively, payment of a make whole premium on the 10.625% Senior Notes of \$4.5 million, payment of debt issuance costs and stock issuance costs totaling \$26.4 million and \$5.4 million, respectively, and the payment of dividends and dividend equivalents of \$8.7 million and \$903,000, respectively. - Nine months ended September 30, 2022: The Company received \$210.2 million in net proceeds from the issuance of the 10.000% Senior Notes, borrowed a net \$255.0 million on the Prior Credit Agreement and received \$85.0 million in proceeds from a private placement of HighPeak Energy common stock, \$7.8 million from the exercise of warrants and \$120,000 from the exercise of stock options.
+These cash inflows were partially offset by the Company incurring \$9.2 million of debt issuance costs primarily related to the 10.000% Senior Notes, \$8.5 million in dividends and dividend equivalent payments and \$290,000 in stock issuance costs related to the aforementioned private placement.

 Interest Rate Risk.
-We are exposed to market risk due to the floating interest rate associated with any outstanding balance on the Credit Agreement.
-As of June 30, 2023, we had a \$525.0 million outstanding balance on the Credit Agreement.
-Our Credit Agreement allows us to fix the interest rate for all or a portion of the principal balance of the Credit Agreement for a period up to three months.
-To the extent that the interest rate is fixed, interest rate changes will affect the Credit Agreement's fair value but will not impact results of operations or cash flows.
-Conversely, for the portion of the Credit Agreement that has a floating interest rate, interest rate changes will not affect the fair value but will impact future results of operations and cash flows.
-Changes in interest rates do not impact the amount of interest we pay on our fixed-rate 10.000% Senior Notes and 10.625% Senior Notes but can impact their fair values.
+We are exposed to market risk due to the floating interest rate associated with any outstanding balance on the Term Loan Credit Agreement.
+As of September 30, 2023, we had a \$1.2 billion outstanding balance on the Term Loan Credit Agreement.
+Our Term Loan Credit Agreement fixes the interest rate for all of the principal balance of the Term Loan Credit Agreement at the beginning of each quarter for a period three months.
+To the extent that the interest rate on our long-term debt is fixed, interest rate changes will affect the fair value but will not impact results of operations or cash flows.
+However, for the Term Loan Credit Agreement that has a floating interest rate, interest rate changes will not affect the fair value but will impact future results of operations and cash flows.